codetracker-learning/ASSESSMENT-vocab-YOU-lary/README.md

   - [ ] Definition
   - [ ] Language/Tech
   - [ ] Time submitted - Not on form.
 Handle in your JS
-  - [ ] Author ID - Not on form.
+  - [ ] user ID - Not on form.
 Pull from User object.
 - [ ] READ entries
 - [ ] UPDATE entries
 - [ ] DELETE entries